How to Make Iced Tea With Tea Bags: 4 Easy Methods

 Refresh With a Glass of Iced Tea

-Since black tea contains naturally occurring caffeine, you can use iced tea as a pick-me-up in the afternoon or as a way to kick start your day.
+Since black tea contains naturally occurring caffeine, you can use ice tea as a pick-me-up in the afternoon or as a way to kick start your day.
+You can also choose to brew delicious iced tea blends using herbal teas.
 Settle in with a magazine by the pool and invigorate your taste buds with strawberry iced tea or mellow out with a simple glass of classic iced tea on the porch.
 Sip a cold brew and enjoy the fruits of your labor.

 You might like...